TDCMC/xcursor-noir/README.md

 2. Extract the archive.

-3. Copy the "Noir" directory to `~/.local/share/icons`
+3. Copy the "Noir" and "Noir White" directory to `~/.local/share/icons`

 ## Copying